-Check if the Incremental Compile Impl Option is set to 1, and that partitions have been defined on the design via the .prt file load_flowscripts load_flowscripts [-bitstream]
+Check if the Incremental Compile Impl Option is set to 1, and that partitions have been defined on the design via the .prt file

 This command returns 1 if we are in labmode .

 This command loads all of the encrypted flow scripts.